 Eligible majors include: Agricultural business, agricultural communications, agricultural education, biochemistry, bioenergy, bioengineering, biofuels, biology, biotechnology, chemistry, crop science, engineering, environmental science, food science, molecular biology, or any of the agricultural disciplines or related fields.

 Three scholarships of up to $5,000 each are available to students who are enrolled as full-time graduate students at an Ohio college or university.

 - biobased materials

 The research must be focused on advancing the soybean industry.
 Applicants must have proof of legal residency in the U.S.

-Courtney Heiser of Attica, Ohio, a sophomore at The Ohio State University studying agricultural communication.
-(Robinson W. Joslin)
+Olivia Blay of Mogadore, Ohio, is a junior at The Ohio State University studying accounting and agriculture business.

-Chyann Kendel of Eaton, Ohio, a sophomore at Wilmington College studying animal science and education.
+Alec Bollinger of Sycamore, Ohio, is a sophomore at Marietta College studying environmental and petroleum engineering.

-Jacob Wuebker of Versailles, Ohio, a sophomore at Wright State University studying agricultural business.
+Jacob Wuebker of Versailles, Ohio, is a junior at Wright State University studying agricultural business.

 Carren Burkey is pursuing her doctorate in molecular biology and biochemistry at Bowling Green State University.
 Burkey’s research involves using enzymes to optimize soybean meal for aquaculture feed.